 The control arm is one of the most common components you’d find in just about any car you see around.

-It is so common in most cars because it guarantees safe driving and smooth rides.
+It is so common in most cars because it ensures safe driving and a smooth ride.
 On the flip side, a faulty control arm will affect your driving experience, which is why you need to understand what bad control symptoms are.

 Understanding when your control arm has gone bad can save you from a car crash or expensive repair fixes.
-In this article, we will be looking at how control arms work, the types of control arms out there, the symptoms of bad control arms, and the implication of not getting them replaced, among other things.
+In this article, we will look at how control arms work, the types of control arms available, the symptoms of bad control arms, the implications of not replacing them, and more.

 If you have been looking for information about your car’s control arms, then this is just what you have been looking for.

-Types of Control Arms and how does it work
+Types of Control Arms and how they work

-The control arms are at the heart of the front suspension system of cars because they serve as the link between the front wheels and your vehicle.
+The control arms are at the heart of a car’s front suspension system because they serve as the link between the front wheels and the vehicle.
 Although they come in different shapes and sizes, they are all designed to attach to the wheel assembly and the car’s framework simultaneously.
-Here are the types of controls arm:
+Here are the types of control arms:

 Lower Control Arms